 Siyu is a software development enthusiast with a strong interest in building cloud-based web applications.
 Prior to joining SMU, she gained valuable experience working as a software engineer across different industries.
 Her academic credentials include a Bachelor of Computing (Computer Science) from the National University of Singapore and a diploma in computer and network technology from Singapore Polytechnic.

 Feedback on Teaching / Teaching Excellence Awards

-Sandy's interest is in student motivation, evaluation, and mental health issues.
-Prior to joining SMU, Sandy’s experience was in course and program services evaluation in higher education (USA).
+For interpretation of your undergraduate student feedback data or to conduct focus groups to seek additional feedback from your students, please contact Sandy.
+Sandy manages the student feedback on teaching and the SMU Teaching Excellence Awards for undergraduate programmes.
+Using trend analysis of FACETS data, she recommends activities for CTE’s pedagogy workshops.
+Her interest is in student motivation, evaluation, and mental health issues.
+Prior to joining SMU, her experience was in course and program services evaluation in higher education (USA).
 Sandy graduated with an Ed.D. in Learning and Instruction (Educational Psychology concentration) from the University of Southern California, USA.